wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.5.0 =

+* Min and Max input for items in cart and individual item quantities can now be turned off setting 0 or nothing in the administration.
+All Min and Max values will default to 0
+* Allow to set title for additional billing and shipping data for order receipts and emails
+* Display data for custom field data of sub-type password as a series of * in order receipts, emails and validation on submit
+* Minor code revisions as result of running unit tests on both WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife
+* Fix compatitibility problem of ajax add to cart when WooCommerce Rich Guys Swiss Knife is active
+* Switched behaviour "Show in Order" to "Hide in Emails/Receipts" as this is more compliant with user interface expectations.
+This makes it necessary to reconfigure your custom fields, but only if you do not want to show a custom field, sorry.
+* Compatibility tests to prepare launch of WooCommerce Rich Guys Swiss Knife

 = 1.4.2 =